 If you are in Singapore for more than 5.5 hours but less than 24 hours, you might be eligible for a free Singapore Tour that departs daily straight from Changi Airport depending on your passport (whether it grants you visa-free entry to Singapore or not) and flight time.

 Book the free tour via the Changi Airport website

 But if you prefer to go around by yourself, then keep reading for my recommendations!

 You can store your luggage at Changi Airport for a small fee of S$5-18 depending on the size of the luggage, payable per 24 hours.
 This means even if you’re stopping in Singapore overnight, you could leave your big luggage at the airport and bring only your essentials and one day of clothes with you!

 Where to stay in Singapore

-If your stopover includes an overnight, you definitely should not limit yourself to staying near the airport.
-Singapore is a small country – there are hardly ever any traffic and taxis are available around the clock, so you won’t encounter problems going to the airport later.
-I recommend staying in the Central area, Little India, Bugis or Chinatown which is only 20 minutes ride to Changi airport.
+If your layover includes an overnight, you should not limit yourself to staying near the airport.
+Singapore is a small country – there is hardly ever any traffic and taxis are available around the clock, so you won’t encounter problems going to the airport later.
+I recommend staying in the Central area, Little India, Bugis, or Chinatown which is only a 20-minute cab ride to Changi airport.

-Of course, everyone knows about the famous Marina Bay Sands and its infinity pool, but if you fancy a boutique hotel with its own character, here are some hotels I recommend:
+Of course, everyone knows about the famous Marina Bay Sands and its infinity pool, but if you fancy a boutique hotel with more character, here are some hotels I recommend:

-- The Scarlet Hotel – a luxury boutique hotel located conveniently in a shophouse on Club street, one of Singapore’s most lively street filled with cocktail bars and chic restaurants.
+- The Scarlet Hotel – A luxury boutique hotel located conveniently in a shophouse on Club Street, one of Singapore’s most lively streets filled with cocktail bars and chic restaurants.